Guides/Mousepads·beginner·10 min read

 Rubber base

 Standard.
-Grips most surfaces well, can leave a slight rubber residue on glass desks.
-Hard pads use thinner, harder rubber than cloth pads.
+Grips the desk well.
+Hard pads use a thinner, firmer rubber than cloth pads.

-• Cloth pads: hand-wash in cold water with mild soap (not dish detergent) every 1–3 months.
-Air dry flat for 24+ hours.
-Never machine-wash with rubber base.
+• Cloth pads: hand-wash in cold water with mild soap every one to three months, then air dry flat for a day.
+Do not machine-wash a pad with a rubber base.

-• Hard pads: wipe with a damp microfiber cloth as needed.
-Isopropyl alcohol for oily spots.
+• Hard pads: wipe with a damp microfiber cloth, using a little rubbing alcohol for oily spots.

-• Glass pads: microfiber + glass cleaner or distilled water.
-Avoid abrasive cloths — glass can scratch slowly over time.
+• Glass pads: use a microfiber cloth with glass cleaner or distilled water.
+Avoid rough cloths.

-• Replace mouse skates when they start to feel inconsistent; they're cheap and the feel difference is dramatic.
+• Replace your mouse feet when the glide starts to feel uneven.
+They are cheap and the difference is big.

 More mousepads guides